Not a Member?

 Finasteride/Propecia/Proscar Oral Tab: 1mg, 5mg

 5 mg PO once daily.
 A minimum of 6 months therapy may be necessary to assess response, with up to 12 months necessary in some patients.
-In a double-blind, randomized, placebo-controlled study, 3040 men with moderate to severe urinary symptoms and enlarged prostate were treated with finasteride 5 mg PO once daily or placebo for 4 years.
-Finasteride reduced BPH symptoms and prostate volume, increased the urinary flow rate, and reduced the probability of surgery and acute urinary retention.
-In a long-term, double-blind clinical trial of 3047 men with BPH, combination therapy of doxazosin (4—8 mg PO once daily) and finasteride (5 mg PO once daily) was shown to significantly reduce the risk of overall clinical progression of BPH than either drug alone.
-However, further study is required.
+In a double-blind, randomized, placebo-controlled study, finasteride reduced BPH symptoms and prostate volume, increased the urinary flow rate, and reduced the probability of surgery and acute urinary retention.
+Finasteride has been used in combination with selective alpha-blockers and tadalafil.

 5 mg PO once daily either alone or in combination with oral contraceptives was shown to reduce hirsutism in women with mild hirsutism.
 Women with moderate to severe hirsutism either do not respond or only respond initially.
 Adverse effects from finasteride were minimal compared to other antiandrogens such as cyproterone, flutamide, and spironolactone.